Madmartigan1/zeldachat/README.md

 # ZeldaChat 🧠

-A is a local, browser-based chat UI wired to a small FastAPI backend that talks to OpenAI.
+A local, browser-based chat UI wired to a small FastAPI backend that talks to OpenAI.

 It gives you: